A unified diagrammatic approach to topological fixed point models: Topology and non-commutativity

 This can be derived by 1) a 2-2 Pachner move, 2) a 1-3 Pachner move, and 3) the triangle cancellation move.
 We will not explicitly give derivations for each mapped move here.
 Instead, we would like to remark that the mapped moves (except for the 2-gon and triangle cancellation moves) correspond to re-triangulations of a disk.
 It is known that any two triangulations of the same (piece-wise linear) manifold are related by a sequence of Pachner moves \cite{Pachner1991}.
 So, if we rely on this statement about the geometric interpretation, we know that derivations for all mapped moves must exist.

 So, we have found two liquid mappings going from the non-simplified liquid to the simplified liquid and back.
-However, this alone does not really mean anything, e.g., between any two liquids there's the \emph{trivial mapping} which maps every binding to the empty collection of bindings, and every element to the empty network.
+However, this alone does not really mean anything, e.g., between any two liquids there's the \emph{trivial mapping} which maps every bond dimension variable to the empty collection of bond dimension variables, and every tensor variable to the empty network.
 What we additionally need is that that if we go from the non-simplified liquid to the simplified liquid and back, we end up with the same network.
 In other words, $\mathcal{M}_2\circ\mathcal{M}_1$ should be the identity, and the same should hold for $\mathcal{M}_1\circ\mathcal{M}_2$.

 We find indeed that $\mathcal{M}_2\circ\mathcal{M}_1$ is the identity on the triangle, and also $\mathcal{M}_1\circ\mathcal{M}_2$ is the identity on the triangle.
 However, if we apply $\mathcal{M}_1\circ\mathcal{M}_2$ to the cyclic $2$-gon